Frequently Asked Questions

 What age should the dog be for the procedure?
-Zeuterin™ is currently US FDA approved for dogs 3-10 months old and is expected to be approved as safe for all dogs over three months before final product release date in 2013.
+Zeuterin™ is currently US FDA approved for dogs 3-10 months old.

 When does the dog become sterile?
 The sterilization procedure effectively shuts down sperm production within 1 to 3 days.
 However, sperm in the vas deferens and possibly the epididymis can reside for up to 30 days.
-Hence, a sexually mature zinc neutered dog could potentially impregnate a female up to 30 days post injection.
-Note that vasectomies and surgical castrations can leave some sperm in the vas deferens remnants for up to 21 days.
+Hence, a sexually mature zinc neutered dog must be kept away from female dogs in heat for up to 60 days post injection.
+Note that neutering via vasectomy and castration can leave sperm in the vas deferens remnants for up to 21 days.

 Is Zeuterin™ safe?
-Yes, the FDA clinical trial for Zinc Gluconate established its safety.
-This zinc formulation used in a specific concentration at a specific location in the testis creates the specific result of sterilization in seconds.
-Ultimately, it is the FDA approval that assures us all that Zeuterin™ is safe and effective.
+Yes, the FDA clinical trial for Zinc Gluconate established its safety and the FDA approval assures us all that Zeuterin™ is safe and effective.

-The FDA Approval Study, several follow-up studies, and field trials all have established that Zinc Neutering can safely sterilize a dog and reduce its testosterone levels by about half using this non-invasive and virtually painless (hard to believe but true) injection.
+The FDA Approval Study, several follow-up studies, and field trials all have established that Zinc Neutering can safely sterilize a dog and reduce its testosterone levels by about half using this non-invasive and virtually painless injection.